tododo/hanlp-ext/README.md

 #To Build :
 1. Firstly, buildPluginZip of the project
-2. Secondly, you will need to generate the HanLP.zip which containing the data folder from the [HanLP] project.
+2. Secondly, you will need to generate the HanLP.zip which containing the data folder from the [HanLP](https://github.com/hankcs/HanLP) project.
 #Notes:
 Feel free to build your own docker images.
 I didn’t choose the official image from Elasticsearch, because it has XPack trial version and also for some reason the container can’t start for no reason.
-Please refer to [itzg]for instruction on how to use the images.
+Please refer to [itzg](https://github.com/itzg/dockerfiles)for instruction on how to use the images.
 Basically, the configuration of the plugin can be placed in a data volume container under /conf